alex-chirayath/Natural-Language-Processing-With-Deep-Learning/named_entity_recognition/readme.md

+Named ENtity Recognition using Deep MEMM and Viterbi

 Deep Maximum Entropy Markov Model
 (DMEMM).
 DMEMM extends MEMM by using a neural network to build the conditional probability.
 Implementation of the deep memm is avaiable in the source